httpshashim/Titanic-train-cleaned-data/README.md

+# 🔧 Due to formatting issues caused by exporting the Google Sheet to Excel (.xls), some glitches may appear in the file.
+For a clearer view of the data and pivot tables, a clean PDF version has been attached.
+Kindly refer to the PDF for accurate insights.
 # 🛳️ Titanic Dataset – Data Cleaning & Exploratory Data Analysis (EDA)

 This project was completed as part of my Data Science Internship at **Prodigy InfoTech**.
 The aim is to clean the dataset and perform exploratory data analysis (EDA) to find patterns and insights using the Titanic dataset from [Kaggle](https://www.kaggle.com/c/titanic/data).